jramaya/marketingmd/index.md

 The characteristics of a marketing organization include:

-1. maintenance of contact with consumers {#maintenance-of-contact-with-consumers .calibre5}              -
+1. maintenance of contact with consumers

 2. objective comparison of existing capabilities with ability to meet